 Ph.D., Graduate School of Tel-Aviv University

-The long-term goal of this project is to develop a molecular understanding, derived from a combined theoretical-experimental collaborative approach, of the principles of specific DNA damage recognition and repair.
-The collaboration is between this laboratory and that of J. B. Alexander Ross.
+The long-term goal of this project is to develop a molecular understanding of peptide presentation by MHC proteins and the molecular mechanisms of autoimmune diseases.
+In a combined theoretical-experimental collaborative approach, we investigate the interaction of the peptides with MHC proteins responsible for autoimmune thyroid diseases and type I diabetes.
+The collaboration is between this laboratory and that of Yaron Tomer .

 Miaskiewicz K, Miller J, Ornstein R, Osman R. Molecular dynamics simulations of the effects of ring-saturated thymine lesions on DNA structure.
 Biopolymers 1995; 35: 113-124.